 Etsu Gin: the fruit of a preserved nature

-A commitment to quality and respect for nature that is reflected in every sip of Etsu, the unique craft gin.
+A commitment to quality and respect for nature that is reflected in every sip of ETSU, the unique artisan gin.su, the unique craft gin.

 Japanese refinement and tradition can be found in every drop of Etsu gin produced with skill and meticulousness by the master distillers of the Asahikawa distillery.